UsualDeveloper/PlainLogsToDbConverter/README.md

 ## General info

 ### Description
-The project aim is to help "plain old text logs" analysis, by transforming log entries into more structured form and putting them into a database.
+The project aim is to help "plain old text logs" analysis by transforming log entries into more structured form and putting them into a database.
 User can configure values to be extracted from log text messages and placed into separate columns in the target table.

 _**IMPORTANT:** The project is at an early stage of development and is still work in progress._